'The Waikato Rowing Club will foster an enjoyable and winning culture across all levels'

 The WRC is proud of its successful history, and while the national rowing landscape has changed, particularly with the introduction of regional performance centres (RPC), the club still aims to provide an elite level programme alongside the club and senior programmes, and work alongside the RPC to deliver them top athletes.

 Individually four of our members head the all time list of New Zealand Championship titleholders, being:

 Chris White 38 NZ titles

 The WRC has also held the prestigious rowing eights title on 21 occasions including 18 consecutive wins.
 It has also held the coxless four title on 14 occasions and the coxless pair title on 15 occasions.

 The contributing factor to the success of our rowers is excellence in coaching and quality plant.
-Success breeds success, and WRC coaches such as H Mahon, A Cotter, S Le Compte, P Mills, R Tong, B Crow, M Horwell, I Wright, and G Robertson have been appointed to NZ crews, who under their guidance have completed with distinction at international regattas.
+Success breeds success, and WRC coaches such as H Mahon, A Cotter, S Le Compte, P Mills, R Tong, B Crow, M Horwell, I Wright, G Robertson and M Cameron have been appointed to NZ crews, who under their guidance have completed with distinction at international regattas.